Shaboozey: Other charted songs

+"—" denotes releases that did not chart or were not released in that territory.

 Awards and nominations

 Shaboozey received nominations at the 67th Annual Grammy Awards for Song of the Year, Best New Artist, Best Country Song, Best Country Solo Performance, and Best Melodic Rap Performance.
-He also received nominations at the 68th Annual Grammy Awards for Best Country Duo/Group Performance and Best Country Solo Performance.
+He also received nominations at the 68th Annual Grammy Awards for Best Country Duo/Group Performance, Best Country Song, and Best Country Solo Performance.